Dongsoon-Shin/EdgeHub_fuzzer/README.md

 # Install

 ### Virtualenv
+Turn on a PowerShell prompt or CMD.
+Then, run the installation steps below.
 First, to avoid the crush other modules, I recommend that make "virtualenv".

     $ pip install virtualenv